Mr-Pepe/disentangled-autoencoders/README.md

     pip install -r requirements.txt
     pip install .

-You can generate the dataset by running
+You can generate the training and evaluation dataset by running

+    python generateDataset.py
-    python generateData.py
+    python generateEvalDataset.py

 in the dataset directory.

-The models can be trained with, e.g.,
+The models can be trained and evaluated with, e.g.,

-    python question_AE.py --train true
+    python question_AE.py --train true --eval true

 inside the final_runs directory.

-The trained models can be evaluated with, e.g.,

-    python question_AE.py --eval true

 ## Results